tarantool/metrics/README.md

   * `timestamp` fiber.time64() output from Client side (cdata).

 #### `metrics_server.histogram_quantile(phi, vec)`
-  Approximates percentile given histogram
+  Approximates percentile given histogram.
   Returns the quantile.
   * `phi` Percentage (number between 0 and 1) for quantile (e.g. 0.99 would calculate 99th percentile)
   * `vec` Histogram's `_bucket` collector vector.

 #### `metrics_server.vector(metric_name, label_pairs, past)`
   Returns vector object holding timeseriess for every label set that is a superset of `label_pairs` in a collector with `metric_name`.
   If `past` is `nil`, than instant vector is returned.
   Otherwise range vector is returned.

   * `metric_name` Name of collector (string).